Who (mis)translates the (mis)translators?

 Anatta is to point out the error in [attā’s] way of seeing things.
 The point is to notice the mental event that represents objects or concept as though they could or should be inherently or essentially controllable/ownable.
 If this were to just be taken on its own without the teaching of the antidote it might be called helplessness, that things are without the possibility of being controlled.
 We use the mind to falsely pretend we are more in control than we are.

 We can look for essences or simplifications, and sometimes they may even be locally useful.
-But when we itch and we push to wield and to control them, we commit to a narrowed vision of causality, which before long will be revealed as a mere caricature of control.11 Anattā is refusing to partake of the impulse that grasps an essence in the active hand of attention, as if that essence must be a tool because I need to act.
+But when we itch and we push to wield and to control them, we commit to a narrowed vision of causality, which before long will be revealed as a mere caricature of control.10 Anattā is refusing to partake of the impulse that grasps an essence in the active hand of attention, as if that essence must be a tool because I need to act.

 The inner movements of our attention are kind of like the movements of invisible limbs.
 So, analogous to the body schema, we may also have an attention schema that helps coordinate our attention.
-An attention schema is meta-attentional—it attends to attention.
+An attention schema is meta-attentional: it attends to attention.

-Nicca and attā seem to have a reflective or meta-attentional flavour.
-Taṇhā happens first and continually—it’s always beginning to narrow my attention onto some thing, and the next thing, and the next.
-Sometimes taṇhā lingers on something and proceeds into upādāna, which is stabilized by nicca and attā events that happen “on top”: It’s OK that I keep attending to this—it feels correct.
-And: it’s useful that my attention is narrowed in this way—see how things are in control?13 Maybe these nicca and attā events arise from contractions in the meta-attentional mechanism, and perhaps they evolved because they make the grasping movements of the “limbs of attention” more locally robust.
+Now this is particularly speculative: nicca and attā seem to have a reflective or meta-attentional flavour.
+Taṇhā happens first and continually, and is always beginning to narrow my attention onto some thing, and the next thing, and the next.
+Sometimes attention lingers somewhere and taṇhā proceeds through upādāna, with nicca- and attā-type events acting to stabilize the process.
+Something like, it’s OK that I keep attending to this.
+It feels correct.
+And, it’s useful that my attention is narrowed like this.
+See how much everything’s under control?12 Maybe these nicca and attā events arise from contractions in the meta-attentional mechanism, like attractor states in the brain’s substrate for its attention schema.
+Evolution could easily favour such features, if they make the grasping movements of the “limbs of attention” more locally robust to disturbances.

-Am I clenching on "clenching"?
+Am I still clenching on "clenching"?

 The answer to muscle spasms isn't never contract a muscle again.
-The answer to taṇhā isn't abhor the slightest bit of attention.

 Nibbana is generally thought of as an exalted state of being that is free of all suffering, all desire, etc. etc. It […] leads to people assuming that Buddhism is wireheading.
 The best translation of Nibbana (for the purposes of practice) IMO is ‘cooling down.’
 If we think of the above strategies as a sort of tensing, a sort of effortful exercise, a sort of heating up if you will, then we can contrast it with untensing, non-efforting, cooling down and relaxing.
 The simplest way to think of this is that Nibanna is the opposite of Tanha.
 Often translated as the mind ‘inclining towards relinquishment’ (of that which was grasped).
 The nature of this experience is relief.
 And here it means not only relief from the particular stimulus that was stressing us out, but the (normally experienced temporarily) relief from compulsive grasping, the relief from wanting things to be other than they are, relief from the belief seemingly pressing down on us that we need to act just for things to be okay.
 A kind of happiness that comes from a halting of believing that we need to get happiness by arranging things to match up with mental projections.

 So nibbāna is “keeping unclenched”.
-It looks like not immediately and impulsively pulling on the next finger trap you encounter, by assuming you’ve already got it figured out (I know how to pull!) only to ignorantly commit yourself to even more mess and stress and ignorance.15
+It looks like not immediately and impulsively pulling on the next finger trap you encounter, by assuming you’ve already got it figured out (I know how to pull!) only to ignorantly commit yourself to even more mess and stress and ignorance.14

 Importantly, to escape the basic clenching of taṇhā, I need to escape the meta-attentional clenching that stabilizes the consequences of taṇhā through upādāna.
-So, a real awareness of the errors of nicca and attā is essential to nibbāna.
+Thus nibbāna does not arrive without anicca or anattā.

 People in the left tail of neuroticism become more functional [with practice], not less.
 Their fear of becoming even less functional is a stability defending meta-aversion to modifying things they think are keeping them alive.
 In the high-threat mode, everything is flagged as a potential threat, including exiting the high-threat mode.